top of page

 Acupuncture/Acupressure

-Contemporary scientific research has shed light on the physiological basis of these practices.
-It has been found that acupuncture points often coincide with regions that have a high concentration of nerve endings, blood vessels, and lymphatic vessels, as well as areas with enhanced electrical conductivity.
-These discoveries suggest that stimulating acupuncture points may trigger physiological responses, such as the release of endorphins, neurotransmitters, and other substances that alleviate pain.
-Additionally, it may influence blood flow regulation and the immune response.
+Contemporary scientific research supports the physiological basis of these practices.
+Acupuncture points often coincide with regions dense in nerve endings, blood vessels, and lymphatic vessels, and areas with enhanced electrical conductivity.
+Stimulating these points may trigger physiological responses such as the release of endorphins, neurotransmitters, and other pain-relieving substances, and may also influence blood flow regulation and immune responses.

 Specific Acupuncture Points

-In Traditional Chinese Medicine (TCM), acupuncture points B46, B23, B25, B40, SI3, SI4, and SI6, are frequently used to alleviate low back pain.
-These points are typically identified using the Chinese measurement unit "cun," employed in acupuncture to pinpoint locations on the body.
-One cun is approximately the width of the patient's thumb at the knuckle, 1.5 cun matches the combined width of the index and middle fingers, and 3 cun is equivalent to the width of the patient's four fingers when placed together.
+In Traditional Chinese Medicine (TCM), acupuncture points B46, B23, B25, B40, SI3, SI4, and SI6 are commonly used to alleviate low back pain.
+These points are located using the "cun" measurement, where one cun is the width of the patient's thumb at the knuckle, 1.5 cun matches the combined width of the index and middle fingers, and 3 cun is the width of the four fingers together.

 BL46 (Pohu/Geguan):